About · develoPPP Project: Boosting yields for climate friendly Robusta coffee in Tanzania

 4. Dissemination of Project results

-The project results will be disseminated within the project region and beyond through multistakeholder workshops with relevant actors from Tanzania and neighbouring countries.
-After testing the developed training curriculum on climate-smart coffee production in the context of the project, it will be distributed within the 160 AMCOS in the region, together gathering almost 65,000 farmers.
-These measures will promote climate-smart coffee production beyond the implementation scope of the project.
+The project results have been disseminated within the project region and beyond through multistakeholder workshops with relevant actors from Tanzania and neighbouring countries.
+After testing the developed training curriculum on climate-smart coffee production in the context of the project, it was handed over to the local implementing partner KDCU, cooperating with more than 130 AMCOS in the region, together gathering almost 65,000 farmers, to provide for continuous knowledge sharing.
+Beyond Tanzania, project results were shared on several events online as well as in-person with stakeholders interested in the 4C Carbon Footprint Add-on and GHG emission calculations and reduction measures.

 Our project partners